 I remember how disassociated and bored I felt when I had difficulty understanding classwork in high school and junior high, so I understand the importance of helping students to understand (and not just memorize) the concepts that they are expected to learn.

 A few years ago, I moved back to Central PA because of some family issues.
 Prior to that, I was completing graduate work in Archaeology.
 I have a very flexible and accommodating schedule.

-Also, I had been a Graduate Assistant museum educator at a campus museum for three years.
+Also, I had been a museum educator at a university museum for three years.
 This has provided me with a large amount of experience dealing with all age groups and learning styles, including but not limited to traditional public and private schools, Montessori programs, magnet programs, and home-school programs.
 I also have experience working with adults interested in everything from continuing education to GED prep.
-Additionally, I have successfully worked with groups of students who needed custom augmented programs because of learning disabilities or physical disabilities.
+Additionally, I have successfully worked with groups of students who needed custom augmented programs because of learning disabilities, intellectual disabilities, and physical disabilities.

 back to top